How To: Feed Sourdough Starter

 Can’t get enough of that sourdough tang?

-What you might not know is that sourdough bread is made from what we call a starter, which is a mix of flour and water that’s left to ferment.
+What you might not know is that sourdough bread is made from what we call a starter.
+A sourdough starter is a living culture that needs feeding to keep it healthy and active.
 It can be used to make delicious, tangy artisan bread that might actually be easier to make than yeasted bread.

 You’ll need a pinch of patience and a dash of dedication – but don’t worry, I’m here every step of the way with my easy-to-follow instructions.
 Trust me, once you have a healthy batch of sourdough starter, you’ll never want store-bought bread again!